Our Re-purposed Home

 Note: Make sure when you are installing the fencing that you are cutting the zip ties short and turning them away from the inside of the catico.
 This is so your cats can’t get cut on them.
 Also, make sure when you cut your fencing to size that you trim off any pointy ends for the same reason.
 See image below

-When moving onto the next section I overlapped the previous section a few inches.
+When moving on to the next section I overlapped the previous section a few inches.
 I did this just to add a little more stability and security to the fencing.
 Then I also attached the new section to the posts with the clear 8″ ties.
 And attached the fencing to itself with 4″ black ties to make double sure the cats wouldn’t sneak thru any openings

 close up of netting attached with zip ties for a custom made catio or cat enclosure made with PVC

 See the overlap of the fencing that is connected to itself with 2″ black zip ties.
-Also be sure to cut the pointy ends exposed.
+Also, be sure to cut the pointy ends exposed.

 Move all the way around the entire enclosure adding fencing with 8″ ties to every PVC frame both horizontal and vertical, including window and door pieces.
 Once you finish adding all of the fencing you can cut any openings you need to for your door and windows.
 Again, make sure to trim off any pointy edges exposed.

 Update: I have had some people mention that the garden fencing may not be secure at keeping other larger animals OUT of your catio.
-Although the fencing has been more than sturdy enough for keeping the cats in, I hadn’t thought about keeping other animals out because mine is on my deck, in my fenced in yard, and we close it up at night so the cats are inside the house.
+Although the fencing has been more than sturdy enough for keeping the cats in, I hadn’t thought about keeping other animals out because mine is on my deck, in my fenced-in yard, and we close it up at night so the cats are inside the house.

-So, please be mindful when choosing what material you wish you use for the catio fencing.
-If your cats could be exposed to wild animals or dogs, you may wish to use chicken wire or some other metal fencing in place of the plastic garden fencing.
+So, please be mindful when choosing what material you wish to use for the catio fencing.
+If your cats could be exposed to wild animals or dogs, you may wish to use chicken wire or some other metal fencing in place of plastic garden fencing.
 No matter what material you choose the assembly will be the same as long as the fencing is pliable and has holes for attaching it to the PVC.

 How to add a roof to your Catio

 I purchased 26″ x 6′ Corrugated Polycarbonate Plastic Roof Panels to make my roof.
 This is a thin, clear plastic, corrugated material.
-It was perfect to keep out the rain and to let the sun shine thru.
+It was perfect to keep out the rain and to let the sunshine thru.
 My enclosure is in a corner next to my house so it doesn’t ever get direct sun, so I don’t have to worry about the cats getting too hot.
 However, they do sell colored and tinted panels if you want to provide shade for them.

 To install them I measured my outer frame and added a little extra for overhang and cut them to that length.
 Then I connected 3 panels together, overlapping slightly to make my width.
 I connected them together by drilling 2 small holes close together where they overlapped, then secured them together with the 8″ zip ties.
-I did this about 4 times across for each overlapped section.
+I did this about 4 times across each overlapped section.

 Finally, I attached the whole thing to the top of the catico frame by drilling holes near the edges and also using zip ties to secure it.

-Or you can add the pitch simply by having one wall slightly higher then the others.
+Or you can add the pitch simply by having one wall slightly higher than the others.
 You don’t necessarily need to cut one wall higher though.
 Just hammer down all the other sides so the PVC pipes are sitting into the fittings a little bit tighter.
 This should be all you need for the water to run off.

 close up of the plastic roof on top of a custom made catio or cat enclosure